 The two most common reasons customers seek out solar plus battery storage energy are:

-2. Peak demand charges: Energy use during peak demand times can expensive.
-Peak demand charges are demand charges for the highest level of electricity demand during a billing period.
-They are designed as a way for utilities to recover some of the costs associated with providing sufficient electricity generation and distribution capacity to their customers.
+- Peak demand charges: Energy use during peak demand times can be expensive.
+Peak demand charges are charges for the highest level of electricity needed during a billing period.
+They are designed for utilities to recover some of the costs associated with providing sufficient electricity generation and distribution capacity to their customers.
 Solar energy can supplement or replace grid power during hours of high energy use.
-Read about how Bergstrom Automotive – a top 50 automotive retailer in the country – partnered with EnTech Solutions to install clean-energy EV charging systems to prepare for the launch of several electric vehicle models, to mitigate a spike in utility costs from EV charging.
+Read about how Bergstrom Automotive—a top 50 automotive retailer in the country—partnered with EnTech Solutions to install clean-energy EV charging systems to prepare for the launch of several electric vehicle models and mitigate a spike in utility costs from EV charging.

 Solar power paired with an appropriate battery storage system can serve as the ideal solution to these and other common concerns in a variety of ways:

-- Backup Generation.
-If you couple your solar grid with a storage option, you can tap into that backup storage to improve your energy resiliency.
-Our team researches your specific situation to understand the typical outage duration your area in order to choose a battery that will meet your needs effectively.
+- Backup generation: If you couple your solar grid with a storage option, you can tap into that backup storage to improve your energy resiliency.
+Our team researches your specific situation to understand the typical outage duration of your area to choose a battery that will meet your needs effectively.
 We also help you prioritize which loads require backup generation and which loads could power down for short periods of time to conserve energy use during an outage.

-- Peak Demand Shaving.
-As your business approaches the threshold for incurring peak demand charges, you could instead tap into the solar charged battery to pull just enough energy to avoid reaching that threshold.
-Anecdotal evidence has shown that organizations can reduce their electricity bill by 20-50% using this strategy for avoiding peak demand charges.
+- Peak demand shaving: As your business approaches the threshold for incurring peak demand charges, you could instead tap into the solar-charged battery to pull just enough energy to avoid reaching that threshold.
+Anecdotal evidence has shown that organizations can reduce their electricity bill by 20-50% using this strategy to avoid peak demand charges.

 These strategies can serve as valuable benefits to any organization trying to improve energy resiliency while controlling, or even reducing, costs.
 Additionally, EnTech Solutions’ proprietary techniques enable us to prioritize those strategies in real time to meet your energy needs every second of every day.
-In my next article I’ll review how to choose the right type of storage for your solar energy system.
-In the meantime, please reach out for more information about how EnTech can support your energy needs.
+Please contact us for more information about how EnTech can support your energy needs.